Crates.io | gossiphs |

 The method we use to demonstrate accuracy is to compare the results with those of LSP/LSIF.
 It must be admitted that static inference is almost impossible to obtain all reference relationships like LSP, but in strict mode, our calculation accuracy is still quite considerable.
 In normal mode, you can decide whether to adopt the relationship based on the weight returned.

 The project is still in a very early and experimental stage.
 If you are interested, please leave your thoughts through an issue.
-In the short term, we hope to add support for more languages, which is not too complicated.
+In the short term, we hope to build better support for more languages.